 Thank you for sharing this wonderful story!
 Do you have a Summer Stage story you want to share?
 Send it to Lauren.Stevenson@verizon.net and we’ll post it on our Blog!

-Located just outside of Philadelphia, PA, the Upper Darby Performing Arts Center has been delighting audiences with affordable live theater for nearly 40 years.
-Each summer, UDPAC invites local students and young theater professionals to participate in Summer Stage, performing seven professional-quality shows in six weeks.
+Located just outside of Philadelphia, PA, Upper Darby Performing Arts Center has been delighting audiences with affordable live theater for over 40 years.
+Each summer, UDPAC invites local students and young theater professionals to participate in the theatre camp Summer Stage, performing seven professional-quality shows in six weeks.